 In order to operate our business, we must receive a number of licenses, permits, and approvals, make filings or complete registrations.
-These include receiving private school operating permits and private non-enterprise entity certificates, receiving approvals from or making filings to local education bureaus, and passing fire control assessments.
-Given the significant amount of discretion held by local PRC authorities in interpreting, implementing and enforcing relevant rules and regulations, as well as other factors beyond our control, we cannot guarantee you that we will be able to obtain and maintain all requisite licenses, permits, approvals, filings, or pass all requisite assessments.
-While we are in the process of bringing our operations into compliance, among all our self-owned learning centers, those that as of the date of this prospectus do not possess the required private school operating permit or private non-enterprise entity certificates, have not obtained approvals from or made filings to local education bureaus, or have not passed the required fire control assessments, as a whole, were responsible for 23.1% of our total revenues in the six months ended June 30, 2017.
-Further, new learning centers that we open may have similar compliance issues for a period of time after their opening.
-Though as of the date of this prospectus no action has been taken against us or any of our learning centers, if any of our current or future learning centers fail to receive the requisite licenses, permits and approvals, make the necessary filings, or complete all requisite registrations, that learning center may be subject to penalties.
-These may include fines, orders to promptly rectify the non-compliance is deemed by the regulators to be serious, the school may be ordered to return tuition and fees collected and pay a multiple of the amount of returned tuition and fees to regulators as a penalty or may even be ordered to cease operations.
+These include receiving private school operating permits and private non-enterprise entity certificates, receiving approvals from or making filings to local education bureaus, and obtain fire safety approvals.
+Given the significant amount of discretion held by local PRC authorities in interpreting, implementing and enforcing relevant rules and regulations, as well as other factors beyond our control, we cannot guarantee you that we will be able to obtain and maintain all requisite licenses, permits, approvals and filings.
+While we are in the process of bringing our operations into compliance, as of the date of this prospectus we do not possess private school operating permits for a part or the entirety of operations of certain schools, do not possess private non-enterprise entity certificates for certain schools, have not received approvals from or made filings to the local education bureaus for certain learning centers, and have not obtained fire safety approvals for certain learning centers.